fbpx

 Empty Nester Time

-A couple years later, my older daughter moved out and I found myself being an empty nester for the first time.
-I was proud of my daughter for moving on and “adulting,” but, I unapologetically admit to a 15 minute, tear-filled, full-on pity party.
+A couple of years later, my older daughter moved out, and I found myself an empty nester for the first time.
+I was proud of my daughter for moving on and “adulting,” but I unapologetically admit to a 15-minute, tear-filled, full-on pity party.
 Can you blame me?
-After a brief moment, I dried my eyes, took several big breaths, pulled up my big girl panties, and emphatically told myself “You’ve got this!”
+After a brief moment, I dried my eyes, took several big breaths, pulled up my big girl panties, and emphatically told myself, “You’ve got this!”

 Intermission

 Two years later, my younger daughter graduated from college and moved home for the summer.
-I knew this was short-term so, I knew not being an empty nester wouldn’t last long.
-Once again, it was myself and my younger daughter.
-We bonded on a new level, as now she was a young adult too.
-She was only home for a few months as eventually she relocated for her first job.
+I knew this was short-term, so I knew not being an empty nester wouldn’t last long.
+Once again, it was me and my younger daughter.
+We bonded on a new level, as now she was a young adult, too.
+She was only home for a few months but eventually relocated for her first job.

 Dynamics are Always Changing

-Throughout our lifetime, family dynamics will always be changing.
-Between moving in, moving out, visits home, and vacations together, the fact is that life is full of shifts.
+Family dynamics will always change throughout our lifetime.
+Between moving in, moving out, visits home, and vacations together, life is full of shifts.
 I’m sure everyone would agree that 2020 has changed almost everyone’s family dynamic.

 2020 Adjustments

-When COVID hit, we saw college students abruptly coming home in March and younger students suddenly doing school from their bedroom.
+When COVID hit, we saw college students abruptly coming home in March and younger students suddenly doing school from their bedrooms.
 Many people were either furloughed or lost their jobs.
-Suddenly we were all locked down and had to grasp numerous changes thrown at us at one time.
+Suddenly, we were all locked down and had to grasp numerous changes thrown at us at once.

 If you had told me that my young adult daughters, both of whom had moved to New York to start new jobs would return home, I wouldn’t have believed you.
 But, the year had us all making adjustments, most of which we didn’t plan for.

-Here we are a family of three again for the foreseeable future.
-Many friends of mine are also are living with our adult children.
-I have t0 admit, I have truly enjoyed this time with my daughters over the past 7 months.
-I know there are many people who have been by themselves throughout 2020, and I couldn’t imagine doing the same.
-This time its them has been a blessing, and we have all learned to make changes to accommodate this new dynamic.
+Here we were, again, a family of three.
+Many friends of mine were also living with adult children.
+I have to admit I truly enjoyed this time with my daughters over seven months.
+Many people were alone throughout 2020, and I couldn’t imagine doing the same.
+It was a blessing to have that time; we all learned to make changes to accommodate this new dynamic.
 Some of the changes are still happening day by day.

 Blessing in Disguise

-I will say, though I love having my daughters home, I am sad for them and many young adults who should be enjoying their twenties.
+I will say that though I loved having my daughters home, I am sad for them and many young adults who should be enjoying their twenties.
 My daughters went to New York to temporarily pack up their apartment.
-On their way to the airport to return to Florida, I found myself saying “I am so excited to see you both, but I feel bad it’s under these circumstances.”
-They do get mad when I make comments like that, because we all just have to remember that everything happens for a reason.
+On their way to the airport to return to Florida, I said, “I am so excited to see you both, but I feel bad it’s under these circumstances.”
+They got mad when I commented like that because we all have to remember that everything happens for a reason.
 We would have never had the chance to all live together again before the pandemic.
-We continue to cherish this time together, as we do know it is temporary, especially as they get older.
+We cherished that time together, as we knew it was temporary.

 Finding Ways to Cope with Change

-My younger daughter gifted me with the book Journey to the Heart which has daily meditations and reflections.
+My younger daughter gifted me the book Journey to the Heart, which has daily meditations and reflections.
 Each day consists of a short reading to give you inspiration throughout your day.
-Ironically, my very first reading was titled You Haven’t Lost Your Place where they address life shifts that make us feel we’ve lost our place.
+Ironically, my very first reading was titled You Haven’t Lost Your Place, and it addresses life shifts that make us feel we’ve lost our place.
 It happens when you feel out of tune, balance, and rhythm.
-It perfectly describes how I feel when people leave, and how the shape of our life changes.
-It encourages you that moving forward shouldn’t be scary, it should be a time of growth and happiness.
+It perfectly describes how I feel when people leave and how the shape of our life changes.
+It encourages you that moving forward shouldn’t be scary.
+In fact, it should be a time of growth and happiness.
 If you have gone through something similar to myself, I definitely recommend purchasing this book.
 And for those that have not tried meditation, give it a shot.

 Leave A Comment